drmlbrt/az_hornet_mapper/readme.md

 this should run the Flask server.
 ```
 > click on the URL inside the terminal window.
+>
 > open the http://127.0.0.1:5000
+>
-> This opens the webpage program.
+> Then the webpage program opens, and you can use the application.

 ### Database Data